 The Charleston Battery

-My focus today is on the area of Charleston known as the Battery.
-Visiting the Battery today you will see locals and tourists alike enjoying views of the Charleston Harbor and antebellum mansions, walking their dog, or enjoying a leisurely walk or run through White Point Gardens.
+We are now dialing in our focus on the area of Charleston known as the Battery.
+Visiting the Battery today you will see locals and tourists alike enjoying views of the Charleston Harbor and antebellum mansions, walking their dog, or enjoying a leisurely walk or running through White Point Gardens.

 The Battery’s origin dates back to 1737 as a landmark defensive seawall and promenade.
 Given Charleston’s prominence and importance as a port in early American history, it was necessary to have a place for artillery to defend the city and harbor.
 It saw action in the American Revolutionary War, War of 1812, and the American Civil War.
 War memorials as spread throughout the park.